Charlie Chaplin: Commemoration and tributes

 In London, a statue of Chaplin as the Tramp, sculpted by John Doubleday and unveiled in 1981, is located in Leicester Square.
 The city also includes a road named after him in central London, "Charlie Chaplin Walk", which is the location of the BFI IMAX.
 There are nine blue plaques memorialising Chaplin in London, Hampshire, and Yorkshire.
 In Canning Town, East London, the Gandhi Chaplin Memorial Garden, opened by Chaplin's granddaughter Oona Chaplin in 2015, commemorates the meeting between Chaplin and Mahatma Gandhi at a local house in 1931.
 The Swiss town of Vevey named a park in his honour in 1980 and erected a statue there in 1982.
 In 2011, two large murals depicting Chaplin on two 14-storey buildings were also unveiled in Vevey.
 Chaplin has also been honoured by the Irish town of Waterville, where he spent several summers with his family in the 1960s.
 A statue was erected in 1998; since 2011, the town has been host to the annual Charlie Chaplin Comedy Film Festival, which was founded to celebrate Chaplin's legacy and to showcase new comic talent.
+In 2021, the alley where Chaplin shot The Kid was renamed Chaplin-Keaton-Lloyd Alley in honour of Chaplin and his contemporaries.

 In other tributes, a minor planet, 3623 Chaplin (discovered by Soviet astronomer Lyudmila Karachkina in 1981) is named after him.
 Throughout the 1980s, the Tramp image was used by IBM to advertise their personal computers.
 Chaplin's 100th birthday anniversary in 1989 was marked with several events around the world, (Note: On his birthday, 16 April, City Lights was screened at a gala at the Dominion Theatre in London, the site of its British premiere in 1931.
 In Hollywood, a screening of a restored version of How to Make Movies was held at his former studio, and in Japan, he was honoured with a musical tribute.
 Retrospectives of his work were presented that year at The National Film Theatre in London, the Munich Stadtmuseum and the Museum of Modern Art in New York, which also dedicated a gallery exhibition, Chaplin: A Centennial Celebration, to him.) and on 15 April 2011, a day before his 122nd birthday, Google celebrated him with a special Google Doodle video on its global and other country-wide homepages.